Sutirtha17/sutirtha-http-server/README.md

-# http-server
+# express-server

-This project is about creating a http server in nodejs and doing some tasks using server.
+This project is about creating an express server in nodejs and doing some tasks using server.

 ## Installations